jihuayu/vscode-clangd/README.md

 If you've found a bug in this extension, please file it at https://github.com/clangd/vscode-clangd/issues.
 If you've found a bug in clangd, please file at https://github.com/clangd/clangd/issues.

+## l10n

+Clangd has used VS Code native l10n API.
+You can contribute according to [VS Code doc](https://github.com/microsoft/vscode-l10n?tab=readme-ov-file#vscodel10n).

+We make a script to help you export l10n strings.
+You can run `node ./script/x.py <lang>` to generate your localization file easier.